Nude Hosiery for Darker Skin Tones: 7 Brands for You to Try

 When it comes to hosiery brands, Pretty Polly is an an old favorite of mine.
 They were featured in my first article on this subject, and I buy their fashion tights pretty regularly.
 And while Pretty Polly is more popular stateside, I haven’t run across any department stores carrying their tights in shades darker than sunblush.
 I purchased the Nutmeg color in size Large from StockingsHQ for $7.15.
 Quick note: If you like Pretty Polly or want to try them, you’re going to want to order them from a UK retailer like StockingsHQ.
 They cost at least twice as much if you order stateside, and it’s the exact same product.

 At 10 denier, these tights were the sheerest I tried.
 They’re also very shiny (I’d even call the finish glossy or oily) and very stretchy.
 Unfortunately, they’re not very durable; these were the easiest tights to tear of all the ones I’ve tried.
 You can easily destroy a pair after just one wear.
 The nylon is very soft and comfortable, and these come with an opaque panty top (not a control top) and a reinforced toe.
 Based on my experience with the nutmeg, which was lighter than I thought it would be, you may want to order one shade darker than what you think you need.
 I’d probably try the Sensation or Tivoili next time.

 Gerbe Ethnic Colors Tights

-Fellow addicts, what are your go-brands for nude tights?
+Fellow addicts, what are your go-brands for nude tights and pantyhose?
 Any suggestions for women who have trouble finding a skintone match where they live?
 Let’s share our resources in the comments!